apache/pinot/docs/contribution_guidelines.rst

   $ git commit -m "Meaningful oneliner for the change"
   $ git push origin <your issue branch>

   After this, create a PullRequest in `github <https://github.com/apache/incubator-pinot/pulls>`_.
 Include the following information in the description:

     * The changes that are included in the PR.

+    * Design document, if any.

     * Information on any implementation choices that were made.

     * Evidence of sufficient testing.
 You ``MUST`` indicate the tests done, either manually or automated.

   Once the PR is created, the code base is compiled and all tests are run via ``travis``.
 Make sure you followup on any issues flagged by travis and address them.
   If you see test failures that are intermittent, ``please`` create an issue to track them.

   Once the ``travis`` run is clear, request reviews from atleast 2 committers on the project and be sure to gently to followup on the issue with the reviewers.

-* Addressing comments and Rebasing
-Once you receive comments on github on your changes, be sure to respond to them on github and address the concerns.
+* Once you receive comments on github on your changes, be sure to respond to them on github and address the concerns.
   If any discussions happen offline for the changes in question, make sure to capture the outcome of the discussion, so others can follow along as well.

   It is possible that while your change is being reviewed, other changes were made to the master branch.
 Be sure to pull rebase your change on the new changes thus:

 .. code-block:: none